5.2 Graduate research roles and responsibilities

 3 Individual roles

-3.1 The Vice-Provost (Faculty and Graduate Affairs) chairs the Graduate Research Committee, ensuring the GRC meets its terms of reference as specified under the Monash University (Vice-Chancellor) Regulations.
+3.1 The Pro Vice-Chancellor (Research Training) chairs the Graduate Research Committee, ensuring the GRC meets its terms of reference as specified under the Monash University (Vice-Chancellor) Regulations.

-3.2 Strategically, the Vice-Provost (Faculty and Graduate Affairs) provides leadership over academic performance, graduate research and the alignment of the University’s institutes and centres.
+3.2 Strategically, the Pro Vice-Chancellor (Research Training) provides leadership over academic performance, graduate research and the alignment of the University’s institutes and centres.

-3.3 The Academic Director is deputy chair of the Graduate Research Committee, providing academic leadership over the day-to-day operations and activities of the Monash Graduate Research Office, including, but not limited to, decision-making relating to complex student matters and cases, and supervisor accreditation, re-accreditation, training and supervision over-load applications.
+3.3 The Academic Director, Graduate Research is deputy chair of the Graduate Research Committee, providing academic leadership over the day-to-day operations and activities of the Monash Graduate Research Office, including, but not limited to, decision-making relating to complex student matters and cases, and supervisor accreditation, re-accreditation, training and supervision over-load applications.

-3.4 The Academic Director is also convenor of the GRC Steering Committee and chairs other sub-committee or working groups of the GRC as required.
+3.4 The Academic Director, Graduate Research is also convenor of the GRC Steering Committee and chairs other sub-committee or working groups of the GRC as required.